Zouizoui78/python-bundler/README.md

     .\bundle\test-app\test-app.exe

-The script should output some text and open an empty window.
+The script should output some text telling about Python's paths.

 An icon can also be added to the launcher with the `--icon` flag of `bundler.py`.